helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Pen tool

 Also hold `Shift` or any modifier key to change the behaviour of the pen tool when adding notes.
 By default, the newly added note is edited in the transpose-and-resize mode.
-With `Shift`, it's the drag mode, more familiar:
+Alternatively, it's the drag mode, more familiar:

 ![pen-tool-alt]